top of page

 • Maintain Balanced Eating Habits

 Celebrations often involve rich or irregular meals.
-Sticking to regular meal times and including familiar, nutritious foods can keep energy levels steady and avoid digestive discomfort.
+Sticking to regular mealtimes and including familiar, nutritious foods can keep energy levels steady and avoid digestive discomfort.

 • Create Predictable Moments